ArtisticRoomba/misc-printer-manual/uPrint SE Plus/general info.md

 - Open a new connection on the USB cable (usually `COM4`)
 - Open the serial port connection and change the link rate to `38500`.
 - Send a `gp` or `help` command to verify a connection with the printer has been made.
 The printer should respond with it's last post summary.
 >If the printer is responding with absolute gibberish, there is a link error.
 Reseat the USB and serial connector.
 Make sure to fully screw in the retaining screws on the serial connector.
-Keep reseating the connector if the Teraterm console keeps reporting jibberish.
+Keep reseating the connector if the TeraTerm console keeps reporting jibberish.

 >The printer will automatically send POST information when it turns on, and exception logs when it encounters a reportable error.